How To Overcome Emotional Reactivity And Build Emotional Stability

 You may find examples of emotion in your own reactions.
 For example, you might get upset when your taxi doesn’t come on time.
 You may react impulsively by becoming angry and yelling at the driver when the taxi finally arrives.
 However, you could have responded differently.
 If it happens again, you can think about whether you have another option.
 If not, you know that the best choice is to wait for a taxi.
 After you’ve taken time to breathe and think clearly, you can choose the best way to respond to your difficulty.

 Remember that, in both examples, you could have made a different choice.
-Your therapist can guide you in practicing cognitive reappraisal so that you choose to respond rather than reacting.
+Your therapist can guide you in practicing cognitive reappraisal so that you choose to respond rather than react.

 After learning cognitive reappraisal, you can change your behavior to respond more appropriately rather than reacting emotionally.
-And when you make a habit of responding thoughtfully rather than reacting, your cognitive reappraisal pays off in a higher level of emotional stability.
+And when you make a habit of responding thoughtfully rather than reacting, your cognitive reappraisal can pay off in a higher level of emotional stability.

 In this case, you should pay attention to any depressive symptoms and seek help right away.
 According to psychological science, depressive symptoms can include emotional symptoms, cognitive symptoms, and physical symptoms.
 The emotional depressive symptoms may be sadness, hopelessness, helplessness, irritability, or other internalizing symptoms.
 Cognitive depressive symptoms may be forgetfulness or trouble concentrating or making decisions.
 Physical depressive symptoms may be eating or sleeping too much or too little.
 If you see these depressive symptoms, seek help as soon as possible.